-6.46 The Planning Application proposes that up to 107 new residential properties will be provided within the scheme.
+7.46 The Planning Application proposes that up to 107 new residential properties will be provided within the scheme.
 These will be a mixture of apartments and houses.
 The Planning Application comprises of 54apartments and 53 houses.
 A total of 22 houses will be developed on Parcel A. Parcel B will be developed for 35 apartments and 14 houses.
 Parcel D will feature 18 apartments and 3 houses and Parcel E will be developed for 14 houses and 1 apartment.
 This provision of new housing close to Willenhall Town Centre delivers the planning policy framework seeking to deliver a range of new homes in sustainable locations.
-The Planning Application complies with the adopted planning policy and that 25% of the homes will be affordable housing.
-This supports the National Planning Policy Framework's commitment to affordable housing in Paragraph 65 of the NPPF which expects that at least 10 per cent of new homes should be affordable housing.
+The Planning Application complies with the adopted planning policy in that 25% of the homes will be delivered as Affordable Housing.